vishal-rathour-niit/social-share-js/README.md

 ## options {}

 ```
-root:null   default is document.body if you want to share element wrap into custom element. pass element id or class.
+root   default is document.body if you want to share element wrape into custom element. pass element
 root:'#share-options'

 position:'top-right' default is top-right or you can set: top-right , top-left, bottom-right, bottom-left, center-left , center-right